 What is a medical claims clearinghouse?

-What does the medical billing process look like?
+What is the medical billing process?

 The medical billing process contains seven essential steps.
 These steps trace the entire claims journey from the moment a patient checks in at a healthcare facility, to the moment they receive a bill from their insurance provider.